ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 ## Why ZXCalculus.jl?

-There is a Python implementation of ZX-calculus, [`PyZX`](https://github.com/Quantomatic/pyzx). `PyZX` is a full-featured library for manipulating large-scale quantum circuits and ZX-diagrams.
+The above algorithms are first implemented in a Python package [`PyZX`](https://github.com/Quantomatic/pyzx). `PyZX` is a full-featured library for manipulating large-scale quantum circuits and ZX-diagrams.
 It provides many amazing features of visualization and supports different forms of quantum circuits including QASM, Quipper, and Quantomatic.

 So why we developed `ZXCalculus.jl`?
-Let me explain the necessity. `ZXCalculus.jl` is not only a full-featured library for ZX-calculus but also one of circuit simplification engines for `YaoLang.jl`.
-Hence, the performance becomes significantly important.
-If we use `PyZX` as the ZX-calculus backend, the `YaoLang.jl` compiler may become much slower.
-And it will be complicated to maintain a package with two languages.
+This is because `ZXCalculus.jl` is not only a full-featured library for ZX-calculus but also one of circuit simplification engines for `YaoLang.jl`.
+A light-weight native implementation of ZX-calculus is necessary since depending on a Python package will make the compiler slower and more complicated.

 ### Benchmarks